Generalized Bell inequalities and frustrated spin systems

+Sometimes new GBI's can be found by merging spins; also the original Bell inequality adapted to experiments with linearly polarized pairs of photons can be obtained from the Bell square by merging two spins and thus obtaining a frustrated spin triangle, see Subsection \ref{sec:MSV}, where this procedure is generalized.

 Section \ref{sec:E} is devoted to a couple of examples, including the frustrated $2n$-ring leading to the Pearle-Braunstein-Cave inequality, the frustrated hexagon and the frustrated hypercubes $H_n$.
 In all these examples it is possible to analytically calculate classical Heisenberg ground states and Ising ground states and to compare their ground state energies.
 With the exception of $H_4$ the Ising ground state energy is higher and hence we obtain GBI's violated in QT by the singlet state.
-More general entangled states are considered in section \ref{sec:S} and are shown to lead to XXZ-models of spin systems.
-We close with a conclusion in section \ref{sec:CC}.
+More general entangled states are considered in Section \ref{sec:S} and are shown to lead to XXZ-models of spin systems.
+We close with a conclusion in Section \ref{sec:CC}.
 The correspondence between GBI's and frustrated spin systems is summarized in table \ref{tab1}. \\